RedNodeEditor

 Nodes using external types:

-If the input argument isn't of the common types (int, float, bool, string, Vector3, Vector2) the property must still be written and marked with the [XmlIgnore]
+If the input argument isn't of the common types (int, float, bool, string, Vector3, Vector2) the property must still be written and marked with the [XmlIgnore] attribute like shown in the example below.

 Implementing the new node